 In short, sexy content attracts the best links in both quality and quantity.

-Manual link building sounds like it would be closer to the original practices of link building, which often involved spam-based tactics.
+Manual link requisition sounds like it would be closer to the original practices of link building, which often involved spam-based tactics.

-However, modern manual link building is more sophisticated, and revolves around producing off-site content and link building via performing backlink outreach to other sites (often for guest blogging) in your niche.
+However, modern manual link building is more sophisticated, and revolves around producing off-site content via performing backlink outreach to other sites (often for guest blogging) in your niche.

 Essentially, you'll be producing material that these other websites find valuable for their own audiences, resulting in a mutually beneficial relationship.
 Within the content, you'll include a natural, value-adding link to one of your pages within that content, and each party will gain from the relationship.